Slope detection and toroidal 3-manifolds: Slopes and multislopes

 If $M$ is a compact $3$-manifold with torus boundary, we use $\mathcal{S}(M)$ to denote the set of slopes on its boundary and $\mathcal{S}_{rat}(M)$ to denote the set of rational slopes.

-The {\it longitudinal slope} of $M$ is the slope represented by a longitudinal class $\lambda_M \in H_1(\partial M)$ and a {\it meridional slope} is one represented by a meridional class.
+The {\it longitudinal slope} of $M$ is the rational slope represented by a longitudinal class $\lambda_M \in H_1(\partial M)$ and a {\it meridional slope} is a rational slope represented by a meridional class.
 From time to time we will somewhat ambiguously denote the slope of a primitive class $\alpha \in H_1(\partial M)$ as simply ``$\alpha$".
 In particular, this is the convention when we are performing Dehn filling on $M$ along $[\alpha]$, which is denoted by $M(\alpha)$.

 More generally, if $M$ is a compact $3$-manifold whose boundary is a union of tori $T_1, T_2, \ldots , T_r$, the set of {\it multislopes} on $\partial M$ is given by

 and the set of rational multislopes by